andrewstephenmason/ALVE_ID_pipeline/README.md

-# ALVE_ID_pipeline
+# obsERVer
-Identification of ALVE insertions in short read NGS data
+Identification of ERV insertions in short read NGS data - originally built for ALVE integrations